rybchuk/tutorial-towards-multinode-ml-training2025/00-run-baseline/README.md

 ![Performance trace](../figs/00_perfetto_zoomed_out.png?raw=true "Performance trace")

 There's a ton of information in this trace and it can be overwhelming.
 Our goal with this performance trace is to see how long different sections of the code run for, so that way we better understand how to speed up our script.
-Like I mentioned earlier, I am moreso focused on memory optimization than speed optimization in this tutorial, so I will discuss performances trace very briefly.
+Like I mentioned earlier, I am moreso focused on memory optimization than speed optimization in this tutorial, so I will discuss performances traces very briefly.
 I haven't found any simple and comprehensive guides on how to parse these traces, but I have found it helpful to paste screenshots of these traces into an LLM and to talk to it about the trace.
 The GPU Mode YouTube channel also has some in depth videos on performance traces.

 In the above image, the `3606751` row shows the code processing 5 batches of data, each corresponding to a downward spike.
 Zoom into one of these batches (Ctrl + scroll on a Mac).

  ![Performance trace, zoomed in](../figs/00_perfetto_zoomed_in.png?raw=true "Performance trace, zoomed in")

 You can see the forward pass section (cyan) and the backward pass section (blue).
 After the backward section, you can see a very short optimization section.
 You can zoom in further to see even more granular detail.
 You can further dig through the performance trace file to understand the timing of data loading.
 The data loader is often a bottleneck, leading to projects like [NVIDIA DALI](https://developer.nvidia.com/dali).

 ##### Memory profiling
-Drag `logs/rank_memoty0.html` into your web browser.
+Drag `logs/rank_memory0.html` into your web browser.
 You will see a chart of memory usage over time.
 Again, you see the profiler process 5 batches of data, with maximum memory allocation occupying around 24 GB of VRAM.

 ![Memory trace](../figs/00_memory_trace.png?raw=true "Memory trace")